union-imgcross icon

 5) What are the employer obligations in the Netherlands?

-Employer obligations in the Netherlands are governed by Dutch labor laws and regulations.
+Dutch labor laws and regulations govern employer obligations in the Netherlands.
 These obligations include a written employment contract, statutory minimum wage, adherence to working hours and overtime regulations, safe and healthy working conditions, paid annual leave, sick leave, and maternity leave, and compliance with social security contributions, including WHK and other taxes.

 limited-offer-banner